10 Best Employee Engagement Strategies That Work

 These activities will keep employees invested and engaged.
 Virtual breakout rooms are great for conducting such engagement activities for remote workers.

 Flexibility at work helps employees maintain a balance between their personal life and professional life.
-Focus on quality of work more than the quantity of work.
+Focus on the quality of work more than the quantity of work.

 Micro-managing employees might lead them to lose trust and focus.

 Allow employees to work from home, have a generous leave policy, and provide paid parental.
-Caregiver leaves to ensure that employees can manage work and life responsibilities without getting overwhelmed.
+Caregiver leaves to ensure employees can manage work and life responsibilities without getting overwhelmed.

 Flexibility might come at a cost to employers but having satisfied employees is a much more significant advantage.
 Employee engagement strategies should favour flexibility to enhance productivity.